jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Moreover, the question arises what is the optimal kernel size and how to find it.

-In the following slides, we will discuss different architectures, their features, strenght and weaknessess.
+In the following slides, we will discuss different architectures, their features, strenghts and weaknessess.

 Most of the architectures were tested in the ImageNet Challenge.
 In this challenge, the network needs to classify 1000 different objects (people, cars, ships, flowers, etc.) as accurately as possible.
 For training, there are 1000s of images per category.
 The dataset is a commonly used benchmark to test classification algorithms on its performance.